TheMightyAmondee/CustomTokens/README.md

 DeathCountMarried | 0 | The number of deaths that occur when the player is married DeathCountMarriedPK | 0 | Value is DeathCountMarried + 1 when married | Because there are limits on the update rate of tokens in CP, this token can be used as a more accurate snapshot of DeathCountMarried in some cases, mainly the PlayerKilled event
-PassOutCount | 0 | The number of times the player has passed out, either from exhaustion or it reaching 2AM
+PassOutCount | 0 | The number of times the player has passed out, either from exhaustion or it reaching 2AM Child | "" | Child birthday data, the token just by itself has no useable value and input arguments must be used.
+Villager | "" | Villager data, the token just by itself has no useable value and input arguments must be used.

 ### Special Order data
 Since Special Orders don't have a number id like quests they are recorded in the save file using a unique string as shown in the table below.
 The mod will return this unique string as an ID for each Special Order completed in the SOKeysCompleted token